 The Master of Business Administration degree (MBA) is a graduate degree that can help you start a career in business or enhance one.
-MBA programmes give the option to concentrate in particular business areas like finance or project management and teach management and leadership abilities.
+MBA programmes give the option to concentrate on particular business areas like finance or project management and teach management and leadership abilities.
 A competitive edge in your profession can be gained by earning an MBA, but admittance to these institutions can be extremely demanding.
-No wonder business schools check a lot of things before enrolling the candidates into reputed MBA colleges around the world.
+No wonder business schools check a lot of things before enrolling candidates into reputed MBA colleges around the world.

 Essentials of a business school application